stormwarning/eslint-plugin-import-sorting/README.md

 4. Internal modules
 5. Explicitly local modules

 This plugin includes an additional group for “style” imports where the import source ends in `.css` or other style format.
 Imports are sorted alphabetically, except for local modules, which are sorted by the number of `.` segements in the path first, then alphabetically.

 ## Usage

-Install the plugin, and ESLint if is not already.
+Install the plugin, and ESLint if it is not already.

 ```sh
 npm install --save-dev eslint eslint-plugin-import-sorting
 ```

-Include the plugin in the `plugins` key of your ESLint config and enable the rule.
+Include the plugin in the `plugins` key of your ESLint config and enable the rules.

 ```js
 // eslint.config.js